Posted in: Comics, Heritage Sponsored, Vintage Paper | Tagged: Matt Baker, romance, St. John Publications

 Such historical comparisons also give one an appreciation for the artists who inspired sometimes well-known comic book material.
 Chiriacka was a prolific cover and interior artist across a wide range of pulps and slick magazines, ranging from Black Book Detective and Detective Fiction Weekly to Colliers, Esquire, and The Saturday Evening Post among countless others.
 Perhaps relevant to this discussion given the Thisavrós connection, Chiriacka was of Greek ancestry, his parents having moved from Greece to New York City in 1907.
 Did this image catch the eye of the editors of Thisavrós because of some awareness of his work?
 Certainly, it seems apparent that they used a wide variety of sources during this period.
 Regardless of all this, an examination of Chiriacka's work is well worth your time.

-And if you're a Baker collector or even a fan of classic magazine or pulp illustration like Chiriacka's work, Liberty Magazine volume 24 #1, January 4, 1947 is a good place to start.
-There's a copy of that magazine featuring the inspiration for Baker's famous cover in the 2022 August 11 The Matt Baker Showcase Auction #40190 at Heritage Auctions, and given the market's assessment of Thisavrós #534, the auction for the original publication of this image will be interesting to watch.
+And if you're a Baker collector or even a fan of classic magazine or pulp illustration like Chiriacka's work, Liberty Magazine volume 24 #1, January 4, 1947 is a good place to start, and a copy of this issue has sold for $1810 in recent times.
+The inspiration for one of Matt Baker's most famous covers and now highly sought after by Baker collectors in its own right in the time since this article was originally posted in July 2022, there's a copy of Liberty Magazine volume 24 #1, January 4, 1947 up for auction in the 2024 July 18 The Matt Baker Comics Showcase Auction #40267 at Heritage Auctions.